-11. DISCLOSURES:
+12. DISCLOSURES:

 - a.
 The Company has not entered into any transaction of material nature with the Promoters, the Directors or the Management that may have any potential conflict with the interest of the Company.
 The Company has no subsidiary. - b.
-There has neither been any non compliance of any legal provision of applicable law, nor any penalty, stricture imposed by the Stock Exchange/s or SEBI or any other authorities, on any matters related to Capital Market during the last three years. - c.
-The Company has implemented Vigil Mechanism and Whistle Blower Policy and it is hereby affirmed that no personnel have been denied access to the Audit Committee. - d.
+There has neither been any non compliance of any legal provision of applicable law, nor any penalty, stricture imposed by the Stock Exchange/s or SEBI or any other authorities, on any matters related to Capital Market during the last three years.

+The Company has implemented Vigil Mechanism and Whistle Blower Policy and it is hereby affirmed that no personnel have been denied access to the Audit Committee.

+- c.
 The Company is in compliance with all mandatory requirements under Listing Regulations.
-Adoption of nonmandatory requirements of Listing Regulations is being reviewed by the Board from time to time. - e.
+Adoption of non-mandatory requirements of Listing Regulations is being reviewed by the Board from time to time. - d.
+The Company is in compliance with all mandatory requirements under Listing Regulations.
+Adoption of non-mandatory requirements of Listing Regulations is being reviewed by the Board from time to time. - e.
 The policy on related party transactions is disclosed on the Company's website viz.sakarhealthcare.com - f.
 Disclosure of Accounting Treatment: